-Shania was born in Windsor, Ontario, Canada and taken to Timmins by her mother when she was two.
-McCall leads us to believe that Jerry Twain was Shania's father when, actually, he was her step-father.
+Shania was born in Windsor, Ontario, Canada and taken to Timmins by her mother when she was 2.
+McCall leads us to believe that Jerry Twain was Shania's father when, in fact, he was her step-father.
 Shania herself had given a false impression.

-McCall paints young Shania and her family as humble and long-suffering, almost saintly.
+McCall paints young Shania and her family as humble and long-suffering.
 Shania's mother dragged her around clubs in Timmins to sing for miners and loggers.
 Music became the center of Shania's life.

-A Canadian singer named Mary Bailey became her manager, and it was she who started the ball rolling that led to Shania being signed by Mercury Records.
-The first album with Mercury stunk!
-It was Shania's belly button in a video that caught Mutt's attention.
-It caught everyone's, and I noticed that the crevices in her navel were shaped like a peace symbol!
+A Canadian singer named Mary Bailey became Shania's manager, and it was she who started the ball rolling that led to Shania being signed by Mercury Records.
+The first album with Mercury was mediocre.
+It was Shania's belly button in a video that caught Mutt Lange's attention.
+It caught everyone's, and I noticed that the crevices in her navel were shaped like a peace symbol.

-Even The Woman In Me, had a few clunkers.
-It was the upbeat songs: "Any Man Of Mine," "You Win My Love" and "(If You're Not In It For Love) I'm Outta Here" that sold it.
+Even The Woman In Me, had some clunkers.
+It was the upbeat songs: "Any Man Of Mine," "You Win My Love" & "(If You're Not In It For Love) I'm Outta Here" that sold it.